Healthcare Professional Resources

 As with any serological test, they need to be done in the light of a thorough medical history including family history as this is a genetically pre-disposed disease.
 Health professionals must inform clients (and their parents or carers, as appropriate) that testing for coeliac disease is only accurate if the client remains on a gluten containing diet prior and during the testing process.
 Clients should not start a gluten-free diet until a diagnosis of coeliac disease has been confirmed.

-The more recent NICE Guidelines on Coeliac Disease Recognition and assessment of coeliac disease also provide a care pathway which outlines a diagnostic algorithm.
+The NICE Guidelines on Coeliac Disease Recognition and assessment of coeliac disease also provide a care pathway which outlines a diagnostic algorithm.